itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.15.2 =
+= 2.15.3 =
-* This release contains a fix for the test to find pages containing Affiliates shortcodes.
+* Updated the admin buttons translation
+* Updated the German translation.
+* Updated the Spanish translation.